MasterShifu619/who-eats-who/README.md

 An interactive ecological exhibit built for the **Marbles Kids Museum Backwards Science Fair 2026** at NC State University.
 The project turns the *Who Eats Whom* food web research database into a set of gamified, touch-driven experiences for children.

-Built by Bipin Gowda and Moksh in collaboration with Dr. Bradley Allf and Dr. Aditi Mallavarapu at NC State University.
+Built by Bipin Gowda in collaboration with Dr. Bradley Allf and Dr. Aditi Mallavarapu at NC State University.

 ---